 Q. What is "Gross domestic product based on purchasing-power-parity (PPP) valuation of country GDP"?

 A. It is calculated by dividing a country's nominal GDP in its own currency by the PPP exchange rate.
-The PPP exchange rate comes from a calculation that starts with the PPP exchange reported by the International Comparison Program (ICP) for years 2003–05, which is then extended backwards and forwards by the growth in relative GDP deflators (the deflator of a country divided by the deflator of the United States).
+The PPP exchange rate comes from a calculation that starts with the PPP exchange reported by the ICP for years 2003–05, which is then extended backwards and forwards by the growth in relative GDP deflators (the deflator of a country divided by the deflator of the United States).
 Differences in PPP exchange rate estimates with other organizations must be confirmed from the providers of those estimates.

 Q. How often does the WEO update the PPP implied conversion rate and the GDP based on PPP valuation of country GDP series?

 A. The WEO updates the PPP implied conversion rate when the ICP releases its estimates for the most recent survey year.
 The PPP implied conversion rates in 2003–05 come from the PPP exchange rates reported in the ICP 2005 report.
 The next ICP report is scheduled to be released in 2013 for the 2011 survey year.
 However, the PPP implied conversion rate for non-survey years are updated at every WEO release using the most recent nominal GDP and relative GDP deflators per the methodology described in the previous question.
 Similarly, the GDP based on PPP valuation of country GDP series is updated using the data in the most recent WEO.

 Q. How is GDP at PPP exchange rates used to calculate WEO country group data?
 Will I be able to calculate aggregated data based on a different country grouping using PPP exchange rates?